Table of Contents

 .

 A group is a set of records that contain identical values on a field that you specify.
-When you perform duplicate analysis on grouped data, the Deduplicate transformation analyzes the records exclusively within each group and combines the results from each group into a single output data set.
+When you perform duplicate analysis on grouped data, the Deduplicate transformation analyzes the record data exclusively within each group and combines the results from each group into a single output data set.
 The field on which you group the data is the

 GroupKey